RumbleDB/rumbledb-tutorial/README.md

 ### macOS

 On macOS, we recommend using the Adoptium distribution, which has an Apache 2.0 license.
 The Adoptium distribution can be installed from [this page](https://adoptium.net/en-GB/temurin/releases/?version=11).
-You need to download the .pkg version that corresponds to macOS.
+You need to download the .pkg version that corresponds to macOS and your type of CPU.
+For this you can use the filtering dropdowns by selecting "macOS" as the operating system, either x64 (for Intel-based Macs) or aarch64 (for the newer M1 or M2 Macs) as the architecture, "JDK" as the package type, and "11" as the version.

 Once you have finished the installation, you can check that the correct version of Java is running: